DataDog/datadog-agent/test/kitchen/docs/README.md

 The `testkitchen_cleanup_s3-aX` jobs clean up the S3 buckets of the testing repos.

 **Important note:** These jobs are always run, even when a kitchen test fails.
 This is done on purpose (to avoid having remaining resources once a job fails).
-The downside of this approach is that when you want to retry a failing ktichen test job, you'll have to re-run the corresponding deploy job first (to put the Agent packages back in the testing repository).
+The downside of this approach is that when you want to retry a failing kitchen test job, you'll have to re-run the corresponding deploy job first (to put the Agent packages back in the testing repository).

 #### Test suites